evex-dev/linejs/docs/docs/client-options.md

 # Client Options

-Next we will talk about Client.
+Next, we will talk about the Client.
 The Client has several options.

 ```ts